-The retail market is looking as strong as it has been in years.
+The retail market is very steady.
 After a three-year permit battle, Lowe's South Burlington location opened on January 17th.
-Lowe's has also put the Essex Town Plaza on Susie Wilson Rd. under contract.
-The Post Office Sq. shopping center in Essex has just undergone some extensive renovations and the owners are continuing to make improvements to the center.
+Lowe's is also moving forward on a second 153,000 s/f store at the former Essex Town Plaza on Susie Wilson Rd.
+This will increase the size of the current center by 53,000 s/f.
+The Post Office Sq. shopping center in Essex has just undergone extensive renovations and the owners are continuing to make improvements.
 The Taft Corners Park in Williston will be adding a 40,000 s/f store in the coming year.
 The next phase of development in the Taft Corners Park will be focused on adding smaller shops and offices.
 These smaller retailers and offices will join other tenants like Toys R' Us, Circuit City, Marshalls, Bed Bath & Beyond, Wal-Mart, and Home Depot.

 Downtown Burlington's outdoor-mall concept continues to draw both local and tourist crowds to Chittenden County's premier retail center.
 The Church St. Marketplace vacancy rates remain stable at less than 2.5% with a mix of retail, restaurants, and pubs.
-An optimal mix of both local and national retailers provides Marketplace shoppers a unique shopping experience.
-The Burlington Town Center, featuring the likes of Macy's, Pottery Barn, and William Sonoma, anchors the Marketplace with over 140,000 s/f of leased space.
+An optimal mix of both local and national retailers provides Church St. Marketplace shoppers a unique shopping experience.
+The Burlington Town Center, featuring the likes of Macy's, Pottery Barn, and William Sonoma, anchors the Church St. Marketplace with over 140,000 s/f of leased space.